 I’m all for realistic depictions of flawed detectives who make errors of judgment and who war against the corruption within and without (as in Prime Suspect and The Wire).
 I can even get with the bad guys escaping justice.
 But detectives Sarah Linden and Stephen Holder (played by Mirielle Enos and Swedish actor Joel Kinnaman, both excellent in difficult roles) break down so many wrong doors, run out so many wrong threads, and have soooo many personal problems that I wanted to give them both a big big hug before taking away their badges away for good.

-I felt almost as intensely about them as I did about Kenneth Branagh’s mind-blowing, absurd portrayal of the Swedish cop Wallander (the BBC version, guaranteed must-miss TV)—I don’t want these two anywhere near my murder.
+I felt almost as intensely against them as I did toward Kenneth Branagh’s mind-blowing, absurd portrayal of the Swedish cop Wallander (the BBC version, guaranteed must-miss TV)—I don’t want these two anywhere near my murder.
 The Seattle police department is portrayed as being so muddle-headed, I’d much prefer the Baltimore cops in The Wire to be the ones picking over my bullet-ridden corpse.

 Much has been made about The Killing’s similarity to David Lynch’s surreal Twin Peaks, but I sensed its real ambition lay in the realist direction of The Wire.
 If true, then this show really misses the end of the dock.
 Focusing its lens on a single murder keeps The Killing from taking a wider view of its Seattle setting than it seems to yearn for.
 It never weaves a genuinely absorbing Dickensian tapestry, a goal The Wire achieved and then some.
 It never achieves true verisimilitude and instead settles for gloomy attitude.
 It’s not nearly as deep as it wants to be.